-Delta Airlines has less turbulence than the competition.
+Delta Air Lines claims it has less turbulence than the competition

 Other pilots following the plane nearby will avoid the dangerous sky and move around the patch, burning fuel and delaying their arrival.
 Of course, there is no guarantee that they will avoid it, as the size and scope of the turbulence are unknown.